sidd-cr7/currency_convertor/README.md

 Currency Converter

-A sample real-time currency converter built with React that fetches live exchange rates and updates instantly.
+A simple real-time currency converter built with React that fetches live exchange rates and updates instantly.

 Features: